open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 ## Samplers

-Samplers allows to control the noise and overhead introduced by OpenTelemetry.
+Samplers let you control potential noise and overhead introduced by OpenTelemetry instrumentation by selecting which traces you want to collect and export.
 See [the OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.15.0/specification/sdk-environment-variables.md?plain=1#L45-L80) for more details.